sdpalley/docs.erisindustries.com/tutorials/services-making.md

 eris services ls
 ```

 Your service may or may not be running, depending on how fast you copy/paste.
-If the service is running and you wait a few seconds eventually it will stop running.
+If the service is running and you wait a few seconds, eventually it will stop running.
 As we know from our testing it will loop through the sequence and then exit.

 But where did the output go?
-Because eris services are meant to get out of your way we keep the logs hidden from your view until you want to see what is happening.
+Because eris services are meant to get out of your way, we keep the logs hidden from your view until you want to see what is happening.
 But now we do, so let's look through the logs:

 ```bash
 eris services logs idi